Gift wrapping: History

-The use of wrapping paper is first documented in ancient China, where paper was invented in 2nd century BC.
+The use of wrapping paper is first documented in ancient China, where paper was invented in the 2nd century BC.
 In the Southern Song dynasty, monetary gifts were wrapped with paper, forming an envelope known as a chih pao.
 The wrapped gifts were distributed by the Chinese court to government officials.
 In the Chinese text Thien Kung Khai Wu, Sung Ying-Hsing states that the coarsest wrapping paper is manufactured with rice straws and bamboo fiber.

 Although the Hall brothers Rollie and Joyce Hall, founders of Hallmark Cards, did not invent gift wrapping, their innovations led to the development of modern gift wrapping.
 They helped to popularize the idea of decorative gift wrapping in the 20th century, and according to Joyce Hall, "the decorative gift-wrapping business was born the day Rollie placed those French envelope linings on top of that showcase."

 By culture

 Asian cultures

 In Chinese culture, red wrapping denotes luck because it is such a vibrant and strong color.
 It is seen as a symbol of happiness and good health.

 In Japanese culture, wrapping paper and boxes are common.
 However, the traditional cloth wrapping called furoshiki is increasing in popularity, particularly as an ecologically friendly alternative to wrapping paper.

 In Korean culture, bojagi are sometimes used for gift wrapping.
 A yedanbo is a ceremonial gift bojagi used to wrap wedding gifts from the bride's family to the members of the groom's.

+In Vietnamese culture, gift wrapping is an integral part of the gift-giving tradition.
+Vietnamese people often use elegant and colorful gift boxes to create visual appeal.
+The colors red and gold are particularly favored, as they symbolize luck and joy.
+Vietnamese people also pay special attention to the messages and wishes on the gifts, expressing care and affection.
+Additionally, there is a trend towards using environmentally friendly materials such as recycled paper and sustainable ribbons for gift wrapping.

 Western cultures

-In Western culture, gifts are often wrapped in wrapping paper and accompanied by a gift note which may note the occasion, the receiver's name and the giver's name.
+In Western culture gifts are often wrapped in wrapping paper and accompanied by a gift note which may note the occasion, the receiver's name and the giver's name.

-Prior to the introduction of tissue paper, Upper-class Victorians in the west commonly used decorated and coloured thick paper to cover their gifts.
+Prior to the introduction of tissue paper, upper-class Victorians in the west commonly used decorated and coloured thick paper to cover their gifts.
 Modern patterned wrapping paper was introduced to the American market by the Hall Brothers in 1917.
 The Kansas City stationery store had run out of traditional white, red, and green monocolor tissue papers, and started selling colorful envelope liners from France.
 Proving popular, the company promoted the new designs in the subsequent decades, adding ribbons in the 1930s, and Hallmark remains one of the largest American producers of gift wrap.
 Hallmark records that gift wrap accounts for $3.2 billion annually in retail sales in the U.S.